xufengduan/MacBehaviour/README.md

 2. **one-trial-per-run design**

     In the one-trial-per-run design, an LLM will be presented only one trial of the experiment in a Run/conversation.
-In our demo experiment (see Table 5), for instance, each conversation with the LLM involves only one stimulus.
+In our demo experiment (see Table 3), for instance, each conversation with the LLM involves only one stimulus.
 In this design, each stimulus is given a unique Run number, indicating that each one is to be presented in a separate conversation with the LLM.
 This design eliminates the potential for previous context to influence the response of current stimulus, ensuring that each stimulus is evaluated independently.

-   **Table 5**.
-Stimuli for one-trial-per-run design
+   **Table 3**. **Stimuli for one-trial-per-run design**

    | **Run** | **Item** | **Condition**   | **Prompt**                                                   |
    | ------- | -------- | --------------- | ------------------------------------------------------------ |